ajitgoel/Notes/InterviewQuestions/DataStructuresAlgorithms/11-GraphSearch.md

 ### Breadth-first search (BFS)

-BFS searches a tree data structure *one level of depth at a time*.
-This means that we explore all of a node’s neighbors before exploring any children.
+==BFS searches a tree data structure *one level of depth at a time*.
+This means that we explore all of a node’s neighbors before exploring any children.==

 ![bfs](11-GraphSearch.assets/bfs_c17fe0c09d.png)